hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

   - **Replication region buckets**: Created based on the `replication_region_buckets` map variable
   - Dynamic bucket creation with configurable properties (versioning, replication, server access logging)
   - CORS configuration for WordPress media bucket with configurable origins
+  - Deployment scripts (deploy_wordpress.sh, healthcheck.php) are uploaded to the scripts bucket during Terraform apply and fetched by EC2 during bootstrap.
+Local copy is not used.

 - **Logging Configuration**:
   - Centralized logging bucket for all S3 access logs